maxbennett0/fs-journal/quizzes/week10.md

 **5.** In the example what is the access modifier of the `Start()` method?
 <!-- enter you answer in the space below -->
 ```
+    virtual
 ```
 **6.** In the example what is `string` an indication of?
 <!-- enter you answer in the space below -->
 ```
+    the return type
 ```
 **7.** In the example what is `abstract` preventing?
 <!-- enter you answer in the space below -->
 ```
+    it can't be instantiated
 ```
 **8.** In the example what is the purpose of `virtual`?
 <!-- enter you answer in the space below -->
 ```
+    this data will only show up on certain occasions and won't be called normally
 ```
 **9.** Name four access modifiers:
 <!-- enter you answer in the space below -->